andrewpmartinez/ziti-git/README.md

 > ziti-git -t myTag fetch
 ```

-This can also be used to create branches, checkout branches, hard
+This can also be used to create branches, checkout branches, hard reset,
-reset, etc. across all repos.
+etc. across all repositories.

-## Unregister Repo
+## Unregistering Repositories

 Repositories can be removed by location or by tag.
 To remove a specific
 repository by path: